EACH25 - ASPIRE's International Social Prescribing Conference

 Martin Walton works for Lutheran Care, in the capacity of Regional Coordinator of the Community Connections Program (CCP), in the Barossa, Light & Lower North Region.

-Dr. Sabrina Pit
+A/Prof Sabrina Pit

 Dr Magnolia Cardona